turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 Testing React Containers is a lot of what you already know, with a little of what you don't mixed in.
 Remember that a container is just a Redux connected React component.
 We connect the React component to the Redux store using the `connect` method.

-While we could try to mock out our store, and test through the `connect` method, we're not going to do that.
+While we could try to mock out our store and test through the `connect` method, we're not going to do that.
 We didn't write `connect`, and it's a real challenge to test through it.
 Even the [Redux Testing Docs](https://redux.js.org/recipes/writing-tests#connected-components) suggest that this is unwise.

 With that in mind, there are three main areas of our container that need to be tested; our `Component`, our `mapStateToProps` function, and our `mapDispatchToProps` function.